-With summer quickly approaching, I thought it would be fun to do a round-up of some of the resources I plan on using at home this summer to keep my little guys active and engaged.
-In addition to traditional outdoor activities like going to the park, beach, and zoo, our summer will be filled with a combination of enrichment activities like art, science, geography, as well as traditional reading and math.
+With summer quickly approaching, I thought it would be fun to do a round-up of some of the resources we’ve used at home during the summer to keep our little guys active and engaged.
+In addition to traditional outdoor activities like going to the park, beach, and zoo, our summers are filled with a combination of enrichment activities like art, science, geography, as well as traditional reading and math.

 This post may contain affiliate links.

-Here’s a round-up of 5 of our favorite enrichment activities:
+Here’s a round-up of some of our favorite enrichment activities:

 We’ve been using Time4Learning with my 6-year old son for the last four months, and he loves it!
 He’s in kindergarten now, and I found that he was getting bored when he got home from his half-day kindergarten.
 I remembered reading about Time4Learning, a computer-based education program when we were considering homeschooling and thought I’d look into it as an afterschool enrichment program.